 About Revenues for Nature

-R4N helps countries deliver on Target 19 of the Global Biodiversity Framework.
-It is funded by the Gordon and Betty Moore Foundation and led by the Green Finance Institute’s Nature Programme (GFI Hive), in partnership with UNDP Biodiversity Finance Initiative (BIOFIN) and UNEP Finance Initiative (UNEP FI), and with the contribution of the Environmental Policy Innovation Center (EPIC)
+R4N is funded by the Gordon and Betty Moore Foundation and led by the Green Finance Institute’s Nature Programme (GFI Hive), the UNDP Biodiversity Finance Initiative (BIOFIN) and UNEP Finance Initiative (UNEP FI), with the contribution of the Environmental Policy Innovation Center (EPIC)

 Models shared with the R4N project are selected according to a set of criteria that include high-integrity environmental outcomes and the inclusion of Indigenous Peoples and local communities.